Project AMM39

 Project Aims

-• To investigate to what extent social care occupational therapists support communication and collaboration with adults with learning disabilities and informal carers during the occupational therapy process
+• The project investigated to what extent social care occupational therapists support communication and collaboration with adults with learning disabilities and informal carers during the occupational therapy process

-• To explore to what extent social care occupational therapists make a difference to the lives of adults with learning disabilities and informal carers
+• The project aimed to explore what extent social care occupational therapists make a difference to the lives of adults with learning disabilities and informal carers

 Anticipated Impact